jjboucher/DormReviews/README.md

 # DormReviews

+For software testers:
+fork this repository, then cd into the parent DormReviews directory and run:

+  python manage.py migrate

+Then run:

+  python manage.py runserver

+You should be able to access the app by typing localhost:8000/dormapp/ in your browser.

 # To run/create the database locally you can just run python manage.py migrate

 # TO run the app on a localhost server: